 However, here is how I do it:

-I like to have one bottle with water and one with maltodextrin and glucose (in a 2:1 ratio) for extra calories.
+I prefer to have one bottle with water and one with maltodextrin and glucose (2:1 ratio) for extra calories.

 With food, it’s more complicated.
 My favorite ‘bike’ meal is these oatmeal balls.
 They are tasty and full of energy, and you can customize their ingredients as you want.